A new chapter begins!

 The original text is only available in ASIFA-Hollywood weekly.

-Concordia Great Grads Spotlight
+Concordia University Great Grads Spotlight

-After completing my five-year studies at Concordia University, I was honored to be spotlighted as one of Concordia’s "Great Grads'.
+After completing my five-year studies at Concordia University, I was honored to be spotlighted as one of Concordia’s "Great Grads".
 This recognition provided me with a platform to share my journey, reflect on my experiences, and highlight the impact of my time at Concordia.

 Read the full article here: